 "Eid Mubarak" Themed Mug

 Sometimes the simplest gifts are the best.
-A ceramic mug with modern graphics, a geometric pattern, or a minimalist “Eid Mubarak” inscription is a great gift for a colleague or neighbor.
-It’s a gift idea that will make morning coffee on Christmas Day (and every day after) taste even better.
-It’s also a safe option if you don’t know the recipient’s taste but want something thoughtful and useful.
+A ceramic mug with modern graphics, a geometric pattern, or a minimalist “Eid Mubarak” inscription is a great gift for colleagues or neighbors.
+It’s a gift that will make their morning coffee on Eid, and every day after, feel a little more special.
+This is also a safe, thoughtful gift choice when you aren’t sure of the recipient’s personal style but want to give something useful.

 - Made in the USA with strong lead-free ceramic and a comfortable handle